danielle-askew/School_District_Analysis/README.md

 ![Reading Average](Resources/Average_Reading.png)

+The Math and Reading scores are not as heavily affected since the dataset is by school and grade level.
+The other grades will remain unaffected.

 **5. School performance based on the budget per student**

 ![Performance based on budget](Resources/school_spending_students.png)

-By removing the 9th graders scores, Thomas High Scool is in the $630-644 spending range.
+While the impact didn't touch the average math scores or average reading scores.
+The overall passing percentages have been affected.
+There has been 6% decrease in overall % passing math, a 7% decrease in % passing reading, and a 6% decrease in % overall passing in the $630-644 spending range.By removing the 9th graders scores, Thomas High Scool is in the $630-644 spending range.

 **6. School performance based on the school size**